datadu-de/xu-rsd-generator/README.md

 ### Installing

-1. Download and extract this repository to a local folder.
+1. Download and extract this repository to a local folder (or use `git clone` to create a local copy)
 2. Open a command window in the folder
 3. Create a Python environment
    ```